 - Other conditions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking cordyceps if you are pregnant or breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if cordyceps is safe to use when pregnant or breast-feeding or what the side effects might be.
 Stay on the safe side and avoid use.

-"Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Cordyceps might cause the immune system to become more active.
+"Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: When taken by mouth, cordyceps might cause the immune system to become more active.
 This could increase the symptoms of auto-immune diseases.
 If you have one of these conditions, it's best to avoid using cordyceps.

-Bleeding disorders: Cordyceps might slow blood clotting.
+Bleeding disorders: When taken by mouth, cordyceps might slow blood clotting.
 Taking cordyceps might increase the risk of bleeding in people with bleeding disorders.

-Surgery: Using cordyceps might increase the risk of bleeding during surgery.
+Surgery: When taken by mouth, cordyceps might increase the risk of bleeding during surgery.
 Stop taking cordyceps 2 weeks before surgery.

 Be cautious with this combination